kiransalunke94/Ai-Framework-Medicare-fraud-detection/README.md

 METHODOLGY

-The methodology of this project will follow the below procedures: • Data exploration, cleansing and preparation • Build a data model to join all datasets • Feature engineering to choose the effective feature sets for the different fraud patterns • Build a machine learning model to detect the different fraud patterns • Build pipeline in Airflow to connect data generators and consumers • Spark Structured Streaming to Process data and feed it to Model
+The methodology of this project will follow the below procedures: • Data exploration, cleansing and preparation • Build a data model to join all datasets • Feature engineering to choose the effective feature sets for the different fraud patterns • Build a machine learning model to detect the different fraud patterns • Build pipeline in Airflow to connect data generators and consumers • Use Kafka to enable data transfer from user to db.

 Deployment